KomodoPlatform/dPoW/doc/update064.md

 Make sure chain is running smoothly and notarisations are progressing.

 ** S5 Ops - thank you for your service!
 Don't forget to update any split scripts etc which may still be referencing the holdover port.
-Hardfork is at block 2291830, please wait until then to update/restart iguana. **
+Hardfork is at block 2291830, please wait until then to update/restart iguana.
+Until then, continue to use `./m_notary_verusholdover` **

 #### Update Seednode